loiSvelasco/blog/loisrantsblog/content/portfolio/dts/index.md

     - The receiving table only has a receive action, while the release table has two actions:
         - Release
         - Mark as accomplished
+{{< alert "circle-info" >}}
-> **Note:** Mark as accomplished is only available for documents that are already received.
+Note: Mark as accomplished is only available for documents that are already received.
-> Marking multiple documents as accomplished is not supported as this action is irreversible.
+Marking multiple documents as accomplished is not supported as this action is irreversible.
+{{< /alert >}}

 ### **Scanning a barcode to receive document**